kealol/articasle/Library/Themes/README.md

 # Themes

 This folder is where all your themes are stored.
-Most themes use *themename*.theme folder, with IconBundles etc.
+Most themes use ThemeName.theme folder, with IconBundles etc.